15 Supermodels Who Nailed it As A-List Actresses

 By now, we all know her from David Fincher's Gone Girl.
 But before that, Emily Ratajkowski was "that girl from that music video."
 Here's how she broke the mold.

 Brooklyn Decker, perhaps best known for her multiple appearances in Sports Illustrated's swimsuit edition, jumped to the silver screen for Battleship and What To Expect When You're Expecting.
 Currently, you can catch her on Grace and Frankie.
-For more coverage of swimsuit edition models, be sure to check out the 15 goddesses who rocked a neon bikini.

 Well, here's a funny bit of self-satire: Milla Jovovich, who first catapulted to fame as a fashion model, played fashion icon Katinka Ingabogovinanana in Zoolander and Zoolander 2.
 But this bombshells' greatest turn on the silver screen comes from her action chops: the Resident Evil franchise and, of course, Luc Besson's iconic The Fifth Element.